Duties for the Lab Coordinator include the following:

 Here are the expectations regarding your schedule:

-You are in the office for 40 hours per week that are regularly
+You are in the office for at least 40 hours per week,

-You may have to work outside those hours (early
+You may have to work outside regular business hours (early mornings,

-update your schedule accordingly in the online calendar.
+schedule accordingly in the online calendar.
+If we discuss the schedule

 The position involves fully in-person work.